This blog post includes big spoilers and discussion of major ableism. If that makes you uncomfortable, here’s the tl;dr:

 And if there’s anything we humans have in common, isn’t it that?

 It’s not okay

-I would never, ever talk about Katie the way Genevieve talks about her sister.
+I would never, ever talk about Stella the way Genevieve talks about her sister.
 Not ever.

 She’s an awesome sister and any sacrifice I choose to make for her will be worth it a thousand times.
 I would never want her to doubt that she is worth it.

 But a lot of autistic people doubt whether they are worth it.
 Because it’s very popular to tell stories about how difficult and weird we are.
 How we make life worse for our parents and siblings.
 How it would be easier if we had never been born, or if we had died instead of been diagnosed.

 I think of the scene when Matilda sits on the floor and cries, terrified of being a burden to the people she loves most.
 A common fear for autistics.

 If she heard the way her sister talked at the club, it would rip her heart into tiny pieces.
 She would be shattered.
 Devastated.
 Because after she tried so hard all day, her worst fear would be confirmed in front of all those laughing people.

 I haven’t liked Matilda very much since she was mean and controlling to her girlfriend.
 (Both she and her half-brother are incredibly inconsiderate of the people they date.)
 But I would never, ever wish that feeling on anyone.